maaaaciej/ecommerce/README.md

 Added redux-persist, so that our users dont't lose the things they have in their cart if they refresh or accidentaly close the tab.

 I only whitelisted the cart object in our state to be stored, as the current-user-session is handled directly by firebase.

+<i>4/7/2020</i>

+Now added nested routing, so with individual category pages, that render based on the key in the data-object (hats goes to hats, etc..)

+Moved the data out of the component and into the reducers for cleanliness sake.

+Way more work than these two paragraphs above show, as I ripped my hair out for half an hour, because I tried to map over an object.
+All solved itself when i added a new selector for the collection items, that uses the Object.keys() method, and managed to map as before based on that.